 Mount Carmel real estate is some of the most expensive in South Carolina, although Mount Carmel house values don't compare to the most expensive real estate in the U.S.

-When you are in Mount Carmel, you'll notice that it is more blue-collar than most other communities in America.
-35.85% of Mount Carmel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mount Carmel is a blue-collar town, with 35.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mount Carmel is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Mount Carmel who work in office and administrative support (24.53%), teaching (15.09%), and maintenance occupations (8.18%).

 In Mount Carmel, however, the average commute to work is quite long.
 On average, people spend 36.81 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Mount Carmel doesn't have a public transportation system that people use for their commute.
+Mount Carmel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Mount Carmel ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.